 7. Quit Keychain Access and try to open the website again.

-2. Locate Safari in the window at the right and click the drop-down arrow next to it.
+2. Locate Safari in the list of all apps and click an arrow (>) next to it.

 If you don’t see Safari on the list, open CleanMyMac Settings from the menu bar.
 Go to Ignore List > Uninstaller and deselect Ignore System Applications.
 Now, follow the steps outlined above to reset Safari.